 €200M boost: Belgium to build photonics chip hub

-Thema Foundries is investing €200 million to build a new photonics chip plant in Belgium, the first of its kind in Europe.
+Thema Foundries is investing €200 million to build a new photonics chip plant in Belgium.

 Published on August 22, 2025